awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/project-owner-getting-started.md

 ## Creating dashboards to visualize data<a name="project-owner-creating-dashboards"></a>

-The primary activity for a project owner is to create dashboards that contain one or more visualizations that show the values of asset properties\.
+The primary activity for a project owner is to create dashboards that contain one or more visualizations that show the values of asset properties and alarms\.
 Creating a dashboard is quick and easy\.

 **To create dashboards**